bamotf/bamotf/README.md

-# Cashier - A zero-config Bitcoin payment processor
+# Cashier - A zero-config Bitcoin payment gateway

 What devs need to know: